cypherpunk-academy/2064/en/092_2023_Linda, Robert and the Colonel.md

 He'll end up knowing that his signature will be taken seriously.
 You have experience in that."

-The colonel frowned: "This is going to be a super-GAU, I tell you.
+The Colonel frowned: "This is going to be a super-GAU, I tell you.
 You'll be reading this all over the press in a few weeks.
 And then we'll sit here together again and figure out how things got so far."